 “Now proceed in class order, beginning with the first graders.”
 At this point the first graders began walking with the second graders following closely after, passing in front of the group and heading towards the entrance on the right where the shoe cabinet was located.
 When the time came for the fourth graders to move, the strange boy followed behind Kasuke, strutting proudly before the class.
 The children who had gone ahead occasionally looked back to see him, and the ones behind stared intently ahead at the boy.

-Soon all the students had put their shoes in the shoe cabinet, entered the classroom, and were sitting in their desks in rows organized by class, just as they had done outside.
+Soon all the students had put their shoes in the shoe cabinet, entered the classroom, and were sitting at their desks in rows organized by class, just as they had done outside.
 The strange boy, his demeanor serious as ever, sat directly behind Kasuke.
 But by this time, the class was already making a great commotion.

 “Hey, there are pebbles on my desk!”